Virtual Exhibition Experience: Colours of Kore

-The statue of a young, unmarried woman is now on display at ROM.
+The statue of a young, unmarried woman visited ROM in 2022..
 It's called a kore (KORE-ay), and it paints a different, more colourful picture of the past.
 Looking closely at the statue, you can see traces of paint that has faded over time.
 This shows that these ancient statues weren’t all white; they were actually painted bright colours!

 Learning about the colours on Kore 670 invites students to re-think their assumptions about the past, and shows us that ideas we have can change as we learn new information.
 Being able to change our minds based on new facts we learn is a good skill that can help students better understand the world around them.